cavaliercoder/cavaliercoder.github.io/_drafts/squashing-memory-allocations-in-go.md

 `DecodeSimple` (you may need to scroll right a little).

-To see where these allocations are occuring, let's run the benchmarks again, but this time, profiling every memory allocation and storing the results for analysis in a file named `mem.prof`.
+To see where these allocations are occuring, let's run the benchmarks again, but this time, profiling every memory allocation and storing the results in a file named `mem.prof` for later analysis.

 ```plain
 $ go test \